The Next 365 Days: Plot

 Upset at the prospect of her marriage falling apart, Laura keeps busy by advancing her career in fashion and being a brand ambassador.
-She and Olga are invited to the Lagos Fashion Fair, and they travel to Portugal, where Nacho is coincidentally staying for a surfing competition.
-Laura attempts to avoid him, but cannot stop having intense sexual dreams about him.
-Eventually, they encounter each other at a club where the fashion show is taking place, and after sharing conversation, Laura kisses him, and they eventually have sex on the beach.
+She and Olga are invited to the Lagos Fashion Fair, so they travel to Portugal, where Nacho is coincidentally staying for a surfing competition.

+Laura attempts to avoid Nacho but cannot stop having intense sexual dreams about him.
+Eventually, they encounter each other at a club where the fashion show is taking place, and after sharing a conversation, Laura kisses him, and they eventually have sex on the beach.

 Nacho reveals that he saved Massimo's life because he knew Laura loved him, and though he is also in love with her, he will wait for her and not force her to be with him.
 Laura returns to her hotel, where a furious Massimo confronts her over her behavior.
-Laura threatens divorce and requests space, and Massimo complies.
+She threatens divorce and requests space, and Massimo complies.

-Laura returns to Poland to reunite with her parents, and admits she is not sure who she is truly in love with.
+Laura returns to Poland to be reunited with her parents and admits she is not sure who she is truly in love with.
 Her mother observes that it is almost her 30th birthday, which means that it has been almost a year since she first met Massimo, and encourages her daughter to prioritize her own happiness.

-Laura later dreams of a threesome with herself and the other two men.
+Laura later dreams of a threesome with Massimo and Nacho.
 She gets a call from Olga, who warns her that Massimo knows of her affair with Nacho, and Olga worries that Massimo will murder her.
 A calm Laura decides that she must return to Sicily to meet Massimo.

-When she arrives, she realizes that Nacho has posed as her chauffeur.
-He explains that his feelings for Laura were not love at first sight, but love that grew from friendship, and he implores her to be with him.
+When Laura arrives, she realizes that Nacho has posed as her chauffeur.
+He explains that his feelings for her were not love at first sight but love that grew from friendship, and he implores her to be with him.
 Laura says that she needs time to think, and Nacho once more agrees to wait.

 Laura meets with Massimo on the beach.
-He is apologetic about his earlier, controlling behavior, and for not being available to support Laura after she lost the baby.
+He is apologetic about his earlier controlling behavior and for not being available to support her after she lost their baby.
 When Laura brings up her affair with Nacho, Massimo explains that his father taught him about the value of not forcing love.
 He asks for her decision about which man she will choose, but Laura does not answer.